Ephemeral persistence features and the stability of filtered chain complexes: Introduction

 \end{restatable}

-To prove that $\dm\leq\di$ (see \textsection \ref{sec:dm>=di}), we adapt ideas implicit in \cite[Proposition 9.3]{usher2016persistent} which the authors used to establish the stability of \emph{Floer}-type complexes (on the same underlying chain complex).
-For the other direction, $\dm\geq \di$ (see \textsection \ref{sec:dm>=di}), we use an idea similar to the one used for proving that the standard bottleneck distance between (concise) barcodes is upper bounded by the interleaving distance between persistent modules, cf. \cite[Theorem 3.4]{lesnick2015theory}.
+To prove that $\dm\leq\di$ (see Section \ref{sec:dm>=di}), we adapt ideas implicit in \cite[Proposition 9.3]{usher2016persistent} which the authors applied to establish the stability of \emph{Floer}-type complexes (on the same underlying chain complex).
+For the other direction, $\dm\geq \di$ (see Section \ref{sec:dm>=di}), we employ an approach similar to the one used to demonstrate that the standard bottleneck distance between concise barcodes is upper bounded by the interleaving distance between persistent modules, cf. \cite[Theorem 3.4]{lesnick2015theory}.

-The above notions of distance $\di$ and $\dm$ are finite only when two FCCs have the same underlying chain complexes or equivalently when the verbose barcodes have the same cardinality.
-In the case of FCCs induced by the VR filtration of metric spaces, which we will henceforth refer to as VR FCCs, having a finite $\dm$ requires the two metric spaces to have the same cardinality, a condition which is too strong in general.
-To remedy this issue, we incorporate the notion of tripods as in \cite{memoli2017distance}.
+In contrast to $\db$ between concise barcodes, $\dm$ between verbose barcodes of VR FCCs is not stable under the Gromov-Hausdorff distance between metric spaces.
+Indeed, $\dm$ is only finite if the two underlying metric spaces have the same cardinality.
+We remedy this issue in Section \ref{sec:pb stab} by incorporating the notion of tripods as in \cite{memoli2017distance}.

-For any surjection $\phi_X: Z\twoheadrightarrow X$, we equip $Z$ with the pullback $\phi_X^*d_X$ of the distance function $d_X$ and call the pair $(Z,\phi_X^*d_X)$ the \emph{pullback (pseudo) metric space} (induced by $\phi_X$).
-A \emph{tripod} between two sets $X$ and $Y$ is a pair of surjections from a common set $Z$ to $X$ and $Y$ respectively, which will be expressed by the diagram

-We define the \emph{pullback bottleneck distance} between verbose barcodes of two finite metric spaces $X$ and $Y$ to be the infimum of the matching distance between the verbose barcodes of the VR FCCs induced by the respective pullbacks $(Z,\phi_X^*d_X)$ and $(Z,\phi_Y^*d_Y)$, where the infimum is taken over tripods $R:X\xtwoheadleftarrow{\phi_X}Z\xtwoheadrightarrow{\phi_Y}Y$.
-We denote this distance by $\hatdb$; see Definition \ref{def:pb db}.
+Let $(X,d_X)$ be a metric space, $Z$ a set and $\phi_X: Z\twoheadrightarrow X$ a surjective map.
+We equip $Z$ with the pullback vectors $\phi_X^*d_X$ of the distance function $d_X$ and call the pair $(Z,\phi_X^*d_X)$ the \emph{pullback (pseudo-metric) space} (induced by $\phi_X$).
+A \emph{tripod} between two sets $X$ and $Y$ is a pair of surjections from a common set $Z$ to $X$ and $Y$ respectively, which will be expressed by a tuple $(Z,\phi_X,\phi_Y)$ or a diagram Given a degree $k$, we define the \emph{pullback bottleneck distance (induced by degree-$k$ verbose barcodes)} between two finite metric spaces $X$ and $Y$ to be the infimum of the matching distance between the degree-$k$ verbose barcodes of the VR FCCs induced by the respective pullbacks $(Z,\phi_X^*d_X)$ and $(Z,\phi_Y^*d_Y)$, where the infimum is taken over \emph{finite tripods} $X\xtwoheadleftarrow{\phi_X}Z\xtwoheadrightarrow{\phi_Y}Y$.
+We denote the resulting quantity by $\hatdbk{k}$; see Definition \ref{def:pb db}.
+When it is not necessary to specify a particular degree $k$, we will write $\hatdb$ instead of $\hatdbk{k}$.

-Similarly, we define the \emph{pullback interleaving distance} between two VR FCCs to be the infimum of the interleaving distance between the two FCCs induced by the respective pullbacks over tripods.
-We denote it by $\hatdi$; see Definition \ref{def:pb di}.
-It follows from Theorem \ref{thm:dm=di} and the definitions of $\hatdb$ and $\hatdi$ that we immediately have the following isometry result:
+Similarly, we define the \emph{pullback interleaving distance (induced by VR FCCs)} between metric spaces, and denote it by $\hatdi$ (see Definition \ref{def:pb di}).